 You can find an example on how to build a library in the SDSoC environment installation under the samples/fir_lib/build directory.
 This example employs a single-channel reloadable filter configuration of the FIR Compiler IP within the Vivado® Design Suite.
-In keeping with the design of the IP, all communication and control is accomplished over AXI4-Stream channels.
+Consistent with the design of the IP, all communication and control is accomplished over AXI4-Stream channels.

 You can also find an example on how to use a library in the SDSoC environment installation under the samples/fir_lib/use directory.
-See also Using C-Callable IP Libraries for using the library within the SDSoC IDE.
+See also SDSoC Environment User Guide (UG1027) for using the library within the SDSoC IDE.